 - Footpod devotees might want to look at fellrnr’s footpod calibration tool but I do not think that calibration makes much difference at all.

 - You can now use STRYD in a triathlon alongside your HRM-TRI and bike power meter which respectively record all the lovely HR stuff for swimming and cycling power when cycling.
 Previously wearing a STRYD chest strap somewhat limited your data gathering potential; for example, the recording of HR whilst swimming was not really possible as the STRYD chest strap was not sufficiently waterproof

 - STRYD works well on treadmill.
 Why shouldn’t it?
 Although I have used one of the unpowered ‘curve’ trainers and the power readings there seem too low.

 - The wireless charger is nice as there are no batteries or holes on the STRYD to let water seep in through.

 - The LED blinks twice for a new connection or disconnection.
-A faster blink means ‘charge it now’.
+A faster blink means ‘charge it now’ or more precisely:

 - If you don’t like chest straps then the new STRYD is a great option.
 Perhaps you use a optical HRM on your wrist for the same reason?

 - STRYD report their footpod device to better reflect real power levels compared to the chest strap STRYD when measured in their labs.
 Anecdotally I agree as do other reviewers/runners elsewhere on the net.